simsim314/Spirtuality/The plan.md

-5. Ideas which move in parallel.
+Several Ideas which move in parallel (currently 5).

 1. Dojo.
 A place where people learn to build valid arguments, define themselves and their opinions, make a real filosophical disccussion with ed homined, and without violance against avatars.
 Dojos will have some measruments and competitions between them.